Seoul: Kim's daughter unveiled last week is his 2nd child | Entertainment

 - South Korea

-The daughter of North Korean leader Kim Jong Un who was recently seen in public for the first time at a missile launch site is his second child, South Korea's spy agency told lawmakers on Tuesday, as speculation swirled about his motives for bringing her to the attention of the outside world.
+The daughter of North Korean leader Kim Jong Un who was recently seen in public for the first time at a missile launch site is his second child aged about 10, South Korea's spy agency told lawmakers on Tuesday, as speculation swirled about his motives for bringing her to the attention of the outside world.

 On Saturday, North Korea said that Kim observed the launch of the country's most powerful intercontinental ballistic missile -- Hwasong-17 -- the previous day with his wife Ri Sol Ju and their “beloved daughter”.